fsquillace/pearl/doc/pearl-as-ide.md

 ## Setup the terminal ##

 This is the funny part.
-Once your workspace has been marked with `cd`, you can use either TMUX in order to create a sessionto the directory
+Once your workspace has been marked with `cd`, you can use either TMUX in order to create a session to the directory:

     tmux -g mydjango